clue/reactphp-flux/README.md

 * **Async execution of operations** -
   Choose how many async operations should be processed at once (concurrently).
   Process their results as soon as responses come in.
-  The Promise-based design provides a *sane* interface to working with out of bound results.
+  The Promise-based design provides a *sane* interface to working with out of order results.
 * **Standard interfaces** -
   Allows easy integration with existing higher-level components by implementing ReactPHP's standard [promises](#promises) and [streaming interfaces](#streaming).